FlagOpen/FlagEmbedding/README.md

 ### Usage for Reranker

+Different from embedding model, reranker uses question and document as input and directly output similarity instead of embedding.
 You can get a relevance score by inputting query and passage to the reranker.
 The reranker is optimized based cross-entropy loss, so the relevance score is not bounded to a specific range.